Washington State Commissioner of Public Lands

 DNR monitors cleanup and restoration efforts from mining operations, and assists communities by providing scientific information about earthquakes, landslides, and ecologically sensitive areas.

 Peter Goldmark is the 13th Commissioner of Public Lands since statehood in 1889, and the fifth Commissioner to manage the Department of Natural Resources which was created in 1957.
-Peter's four-year term began in January 2009.
+Peter's first four-year term began in January 2009.
+In November of 2012, voters reelected Peter to serve a second four-year term as Commissioner of Public Lands.

 Peter Goldmark began his education in a one-room schoolhouse at Duley Lake near Okanogan, Washington.
 He graduated from Okanogan High School in Okanogan and in 1967 received a degree from Haverford College near Philadelphia.
 After receiving his Ph.D. in molecular biology from the University of California at Berkeley in 1971, he traveled to Harvard University for a postdoctoral fellowship in neurobiology.
 Following his marriage in 1972, he moved back to Okanogan with his wife, Georgia.
 Together, they raised their five children on the family ranch.
 Sadly, Georgia succumbed to cancer in 2003.